boostorg/gil/doc/image_processing/affine-region-detectors.rst

 A good feature is one that is repeatable, stable and can be recognized under affine transformations.
 Unfortunately, edges do not fit the description.
-Corners, on the hand, fit well enough.
+They will get warped under affine transformations, but corners, on the hand, fit well enough.

 --------------